kannadhaasan/JobSeacrhApp/README.md

 # Jobsearch App

-* This app provides list of related job avalable based on the search result and then for each job a detailed view of top 10 skills and top 5 related jobs
+* This app provides list of related job avalable based on the search result and then for each job it provides a detailed view of top 10 skills and top 5 related jobs

+## Technology Used:

+* Angular.JS, HTML, CSS, JavaScript

 ## Deployment steps in local machine
 * Step 1: Download the soruce code from https://github.com/kannadhaasan/JobSeacrhApp.git